vettom/vettom.github.io/docs/Reference/Certification/serverless.md

 When multiple versions are running, split can be done via IP, HTTP cookie or random selection.
 Http Cookie is preferred as user will end in same version.

 ## Cloud functions
+Like Lambda, limited number of languages.
+Ideal for reactive/event driven apps.

 - Default 1 min timeout, can be up to 9min.
 Https can be up to 60min!
 - Events   : An action in Google cloud, eg pub/sub, s3
 - Trigger  : A way to respond to event.